lingjie-feng/pui-6B/README.md

 **Creative Commons credit:**
 all the imgages used in this project are from Flikr.
 All the icons used in this project are from thenounproject.com.

+**6A points back:**
+point loss: the number of items added to cart was not correctly displayed
+now: fixed the issue;